 How you can help us.

-- Make a Donation -through gifts, general support, vehicle donations, and other ways you can provide the annual funding that help us fulfill our vital mission.
+Your contributions, through gifts, vehicle donations, planned giving, and other methods of support provide the annual funding that help us fulfill our vital mission.

 Help us Advocate – Add your voice to The Arc of Northern Virginia to share concerns about public policy advocacy and systems change at the state and local levels that affect people with intellectual and developmental disabilities and their families.